 3. You can create ideal working environments that support people, the work they do, and your organization’s goals.

 This will be one of the most important parts of your cultural change.
 When employees see physical changes in their work environment, they can see tangible evidence of how committed you are to supporting your organizational culture.
 According to Haworth’s white paper on organizational culture, to engage employees, the working environment should motivate people, allowing them to innovate, collaborate, and work efficiently in their respective roles.
 The critical achievement of your workspace design will be to integrate various workspaces for the various subcultures, values, and behaviors of people into the overall environment to meet company goals.
 In this way, workspace can be used to leverage and change culture.

 Any company can create a successful culture.
 But, it has to be the right culture for that organization.
 It also has to incorporate and support organizational subcultures.
 Get the ball rolling by determining which overall culture type is best for your company and comparing it to where you are now.
 Then, if needed, make a plan for change—and stick to it!
 It will take hard work and commitment, but the concept really is simple and doable.
 And the results can really pay off with increases in employee engagement, creativity, and innovation—as well as your bottom line.

-To identify your company’s culture and see how it functions best, take the 30-second culture quiz.
-And for greater detail on building a healthy culture, read the Haworth white paper, How to Create a Successful Organizational Culture.
+For greater detail on building a healthy culture, read the Haworth white paper, How to Create a Successful Organizational Culture.